moisesejimenezg/traffic_sign_classifier/writeup.md

 My final model results were:
 * training set accuracy of 99.7%
-* validation set accuracy of 96.1%
+* validation set accuracy of 95.9%
-* test set accuracy of 96.0%
+* test set accuracy of 96.6%

-If an iterative approach was chosen:
+An iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+##### What was the first architecture that was tried and why was it chosen?

 The LeNet5 from the course was used as a basis since it was mentioned as a good starting point.

-* What were some problems with the initial architecture?
+##### What were some problems with the initial architecture?

-#TODO
+The initial architecture used only pooling as a regularization technique which is considered inferior to the dropout technique.

-* How was the architecture adjusted and why was it adjusted?
+##### How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+The addition of one convolutional layer and four regularization droupout layers with two different dropout thresholds (a higher one used for the first two dropouts and a lower one used for the last two) already achieved the target 93% accuracy.
+However, the removal of the max pooling layer significantly increased the computation time while keeping it didn't have negative implications for the accuracy.

-* Which parameters were tuned?
+##### Which parameters were tuned?
 How were they adjusted and why?

+* The learning rate was adjusted to guarantee convergence.
+* The batch size eased computational requirements while also affecting accuracy.
+* As mentioned above, the epochs where used to improve the accuracy for each attempt.
+* The number of dropout layers _and_ their rates was used to prevent over/underfitting.
+* The dimensions of the convolutional layers were tweaked as they improve accuracy while preventing over/underfitting.
+Same applies for the fully connected layers.

-* What are some of the important design choices and why were they chosen?
+##### What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Convolutional layers help with problems where the solution should be position-invariant; as is the case in classifying traffic signs.
+The dropout layers helped with under/overfitting.

 ### Test a Model on New Images